washingtonstateuniversity/WSUWP-Build-Plugins-Public/woocommerce/readme.txt

 If you get stuck, you can ask for help in the [WooCommerce Plugin Forum](https://wordpress.org/support/plugin/woocommerce).

-For help with premium add-ons from WooThemes, use [our helpdesk](https://support.woothemes.com/).
+For help with premium extensions from WooThemes, use [our helpdesk](https://support.woothemes.com/).

 = Will WooCommerce work with my theme? =